Chalarangelo/30-seconds-of-code/snippets/sleep.md

 ### Sleep

-If you have an async function and you want to delay executing part of it. you can put your async function to sleep(in miliseconds).
+Delay executing part of an `async` function, by putting it to sleep, returning a `Promise`.

 ```js
 const sleep = ms => new Promise(resolve => setTimeout(resolve, ms));